 The American artist Nancy Spero (1926-2009) was a feminist pioneer.
-As an activist in the 1960s, she levelled her art against all existing power structures, notably political oppression, racism and male hegemony.
+As an activist in the 1960s, she leveled her art against all existing power structures, notably political oppression, racism, and male hegemony.

 Dealing with the violence in her time – World War II followed by the Vietnam War and Third World oppression – Spero’s work also aspired to define a different material, drawing inspiration from ancient cultures.
-Long paper friezes are inhabited by supernatural figures, fighters and lovers, often in cyclical processions placing women at the absolute centre of the world.
+Long paper friezes are inhabited by supernatural figures, fighters, and lovers, often in cyclical processions placing women at the absolute center of the world.

 In succeeding years, the war became the most important theme in Spero’s art, and in 1966-1970, the War Series arose, a succession of more than 100 works that unrelentingly condemned the Vietnam War.

-The exhibition is the first presentation of the artist’s work in Denmark.
+The exhibition was the first presentation of the artist’s work in Denmark.